RedisLabs/terraform-provider-rediscloud/README.md

 $ make install_local
 ```

-The provider will now be installed that the following location ready to be used by Terraform
+The provider will now be installed in the following location ready to be used by Terraform
 ```
 ~/.terraform.d/plugins
 └── registry.terraform.io